Using the Spectrum Analyzer

 3.2.3 Configuration Pane - Channel Options

 The Trigger section of the Channel Options menu allows the user to specify a trigger event, around which samples will be captured and analyzed in the plot pane.
-By default, the instrument is configured to capture and analyze data whenever the signal applied to analog input Channel 1 rises above 0V.
+By default, the instrument is configured to capture and analyze data whenever the signal applied to Oscilloscope Channel 1 rises above 0V.

 3.2.4 Configuration Pane - Traces